Plex: Plex Media Server

 Plex Media Server (PMS) is software that enables users to create a client–server for movies, television shows, photos, and music.
 Free Plex accounts can share personal media libraries among a user's own collection of devices at home.
 Plex Media Server organizes movie and television content and adds posters, plot summaries, cast and crew lists, technical details, critical reviews, and subtitles.
 Plex Media Server is also capable of transcoding files if the codec is incompatible with the device playing the media.
 Plex does not support DVD and Blu-ray disk images and menus.
 Plex Media Server can run on Windows, macOS, Linux, FreeBSD, Docker, some NAS devices, some Netgear routers and the Nvidia Shield TV.
 For music content, it can automatically organize files by metadata tags such as title, artist, album, genre, year, and popularity.

 Plex Web App is a browser-based interface for users to manage libraries, server settings, and watch content.

-A Plex Media Server can function as a home theater PC and can stream content to Plex's front-end media player client applications that run on a myriad of devices and web browsers.
+A Plex Media Server can function as a home theater PC and can stream content to Plex's front-end media player client applications that run on myriad devices and web browsers.
 The media player applications are Plex, Plex Web App, Plexamp and Plex Dash, which provide a way for the user to manage and play content from a Plex server.

 Plex also offers Plex Pass, an optional paid-subscription service that adds additional features to its server software and player apps such as hardware accelerated video encoding, mobile synchronization, metadata fetching for music, multi-user support, parental controls, over-the-top live TV and DVR, trailers, extras, and cross-selling offers.
 Remote streaming was a feature for free accounts until it was made exclusive to Plex Pass and Remote Watch Pass subscribers beginning April 2025.

 In 2016, Plex launched Plex Cloud for Plex Pass subscribers, which supported cloud-based servers.
 Plex's launch partner was Amazon, and the service was compatible with Amazon Cloud Drive.
 Users were critical of the service, noting that Amazon seemed to impose upload limits.
 The service also supported OneDrive, Dropbox and Google Drive.
 The service was discontinued in November 2018 amid technical problems and concerns of copyright infringement.

 Plex Media Server has often been associated with copyright infringement.
 In 2019, The Verge headlined that Plex "makes piracy just another streaming service".